andreluizbvs/liveness_system/README.md

-# liveness_system
-Prototype of a liveness detection system to identify spoofs in videos from camera selfies

 # Liveness Detection System

 Prototype of a liveness detection system to identify spoofs in videos from camera selfies.
 The project includes training, evaluation, inference and adversarial attack testing of the liveness detection model.